PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 (i) in a form described in paragraph 20(1)(a) to (d);

-(ii) identifies a prospective party as the person arrested for, cautioned with, charged with, or convicted of the domestic violence offence; and
+(ii) identifies a prospective party as the person arrested for, cautioned with, charged with, or convicted of the domestic abuse offence; and

-(iii) relates to a domestic violence offence which does not identify the victim;
+(iii) relates to a domestic abuse offence which does not identify the victim;

 ‘supervision order’ has the meaning given to it in Rule 12.2 of the FPR;